Energy procurement.

 How does business energy procurement work?

-Energy procurement is all about finding the right contract for your business.
+Energy procurement is all about finding the right energy contract for your business.
 It’s not just about comparing prices, it’s about understanding your energy use, choosing between fixed and flexible contracts, and making sure the terms suit your business.
 At Troo, we do the legwork for you, ensuring you get a contract that keeps your costs under control and fits how you operate.

 -